adelgadop/SOPRO/README.md

   - [ ] Modeling practice with CMAQ.
 Use a tutorial as an example to run CMAQ.
   - [ ] Run CMAQ for Portugal and for the modeling domain of interest for the SOPRO Project, using WRF simulations.
 Evaluate results about aerosol formation and source profiles.

-My email is <adelgado@iag.usp.br> in case you want share information and colaborate with me to run CMAQ and WRF.
-We can help each other and it will be essential to learn english if you are a native.
+My email is <adelgado@iag.usp.br> if you want to get in touch.